bartowski1182/llm-knowledge/README.md

 static const int8_t kvalues_iq4nl[16] = {-127, -104, -83, -65, -49, -35, -22, -10, 1, 13, 25, 38, 53, 69, 89, 113};
 ```

-This mapping was empirically determined to be more accurate.
+This mapping was found by ikawrakow as being a more accurate mapping for model typical model weights.
+Then, instead of quantizing the weight to 4 bits, the weights are replaced with 4 bit indices to this array.

 IQ4_XS incorporates K-quant concepts with super-blocks of 256 and 6-bit scales for blocks of 32 weights, generally providing better performance than IQ4_NL with fewer bits per weight.

 #### Advanced I-Quants: IQ1/IQ2/IQ3
 These quantization methods use lookup tables based on the E8 lattice's special properties.
 Here's how IQ2 works: